brunchmade/pinwheel-mac/README.md

 `cd electron && npm run pack && cd ..`

 **Development app**
-`cd electron && npm run pack:beta && cd ..`
+`cd electron-beta && npm run pack && cd ..`

-Your binary will be created at `electron/dist/Turntable-darwin-x64/Turntable.app`.
+Your binary will be created in your `/Applications` folder.